2023: God has proclaimed Tinubu's victory– Oyetola

-The All Progressives Congress (APC) presidential candidate, Bola Ahmed Tinubu’s victory has been declared by God, says Governor Adegboyega Oyetola of Osun.
+The All Progressives Congress (APC) presidential candidate, Bola Ahmed Tinubu’s victory has been declared by God, says Governor Adegboyega Oyetola of Osun State.

 He appreciated the party supporters, saying the massive crowd is a sign that APC is still very strong in Osun.